N.J. gym owner, Seattle football fan are first to plead guilty to assaulting police in Capitol attack

 “Are you an American?
 Act like it!”
 Fairlamb screamed before the attack in a scene captured on video.

-Fairlamb entered the Capitol through a kicked down Senate wing door about two minutes after an adjacent window was first broken by rioters at about 2:13 p.m., he acknowledged in plea papers.
+Fairlamb entered the Capitol through a kicked-down Senate wing door about two minutes after an adjacent window was first broken by rioters about 2:13 p.m., he acknowledged in plea papers.

 He admitted to posting videos on social media showing himself screaming expletives about storming the Capitol while standing on scaffolding on the west side of the building and waving a collapsible metal police baton.

-Fairlamb pleaded guilty to two of 12 indicted counts, both felonies: assaulting an officer, and obstructing an official proceeding of Congress.
+Fairlamb pleaded guilty to two of 12 indicted counts, both felonies: assaulting an officer and obstructing an official proceeding of Congress.
 The first charge is punishable by up to eight years and the obstruction charge by 20 years.

 Prosecutors agreed to drop the other counts, which included rioting, trespassing and violent disorder.